Coterie, a young New York startup, promises to deliver charming party kits to your doorstep

 It’s less expensive to assemble your own party items, particularly if they are made of paper.
 That “lux” kit for 50 guests costs $329, with free shipping.
 These are also mostly items that can’t be reused.

 Still, many of Coterie’s products can be recycled and, more to the point for Coterie, the sum of their parts can make a party sparkle in photos.
-Indeed, ease aside, a big motivator for Coterie customers seemingly will be how their parties look on social media, though venture capitalist Laura Chau disagrees with this assessment,
+Indeed, ease aside, a big motivator for Coterie customers seemingly will be how their parties look on social media, though venture capitalist Laura Chau disagrees with this assessment.

 In fact, Chau, an investor at Canaan Partners who wrote a check to Coterie on behalf of her firm — Coterie has raised $2.75 million altogether, including from Female Founders Fund — says the company more or less pokes fun at social media.
 As she explains it, Coterie is building a modern brand that gives consumers a “frictionless, elevated and more beautiful experience.
 But the goal is not to feed on the fake perfection of Instagram but to blow up the idea that such perfection is real.”